Top 10 Dog Training Tips for 2018

 - Set Goals.
 Have a goal as to what you want to achieve in the session and keep training sessions short and focussed.
 You’ll achieve more in four well paced 15-minute sessions than you will in a single hour-long session.

 - Keep sessions short.
 You’ll also see better results if you break these short sessions up into smaller mini-sessions.
 Try to have short bursts of focused work, separated by a short game with your dog.

-- End every session with a command you know the dog can do, followed by a game.
+- End every session on a high.
+Finish off the session with a simple command you know your dog can do, then reward him with a game.